-Speed: DDR4-3200MHz | Timing: 16-18-18-36 | Cas Latency: 16 | Voltage: 1.35V | Dimms: 2x16GB
+Speed: DDR4-3200MHz | Timing: 16-18-18-36 | CAS Latency: 16 | Voltage: 1.35V | DIMMs: 2x 16GB

-2. G.Skill Trident Z RGB 16GB DDR4-2400MHz
+3. G.Skill Trident Z RGB 16GB DDR4-2400MHz

-Speed: DDR4-2400MHz | Timing: 15-15-15-35 | Cas Latency: 15 | Voltage: 1.2V | Dimms: 2x8GB
+Speed: DDR4-2400MHz | Timing: 15-15-15-35 | Cas Latency: 15 | Voltage: 1.2V | DIMMs: 2x 8GB

-Light up RAM modules have been around for a while, and RGB enabled options are now commonplace.
+Light up RAM modules have been around for a while, and RGB-enabled options are now commonplace.
 G.Skill's Trident Z RGB is one of the most tasteful implementations of RGB lighting we've come across.
 The kit illuminates itself with five individually addressable RGB LEDs and a frosted diffuser that produces a soft glow that looks fantastic in just about any PC build.

-The memory performance is just as good as the looks, with the Trident Z line available in speeds ranging from 2400 to 3600, and more.
+The memory performance is just as good as the looks, with the Trident Z line available in speeds ranging from a tepid 2,400MHz all the way up to 4,600Mhz.
 Overclocking performance is in line with other Trident memory, and with tuning and tweaking you can usually squeeze a couple hundred more MHz out of the kit.
-The Trident Z RGB line is well worth consideration for any build.
+The Trident Z RGB line is well worth consideration.

-3. Ballistix Tactical Tracer RGB 32GB DDR4-2666 MHz
+4. Ballistix Tactical Tracer RGB 32GB DDR4-2666 MHz

-Speed: DDR4-2666MHz | Timing: 16-18-18-36 | Cas Latency: 16 | Voltage: 1.2V | Dimms: 4x8GB
+Speed: DDR4-2666MHz | Timing: 16-18-18-36 | CAS Latency: 16 | Voltage: 1.2V | DIMMs: 4x 8GB

 If you're into personalizing and modding your PC, Crucial's Ballistix Tactical Tracer RGB series is another worthy option.
-Available in 16GB-64GB configurations at 2666MHz and 3000Mhz, the latest Ballistix DDR4 memory is suitable for a wide range of builds without much of a premium.
+Available in 16-64GB configurations at 2,666MHz and 3,000MHz, the latest Ballistix DDR4 memory is suitable for a wide range of builds without much of a premium.
 The main selling point here is the kit's 16 addressable RGB LEDs with eight controllable zones and an easily removable light bar that diffuses and enhances the RGB effects.

 Crucial provides free 3D files that allow you to print different light bars to produce a wide range of aesthetics for any build.
 Power users can modify existing files to print their own gamer tag or custom designs.
 Alternatively, you can remove the light bar altogether for a blindingly bright effect.
 The Ballistix Tactical Tracer RGB provides the customization G.Skill's Trident Z RGB series lacks, and when you look at the advanced software and possibilities that come with the Ballistix kit, it's easy to see how this is a top choice for PC modders.

-4. G.Skill Ripjaws V 16GB DDR4-2400MHz
+5. G.Skill Ripjaws V 16GB DDR4-2400MHz

 The best RAM for gaming for mid-tier machines

-Speed: DDR4-2400MHz | Timing: 15-15-15-35 | Cas Latency: 15 | Voltage: 1.2V | Dimms: 2x8GB
+Speed: DDR4-2400MHz | Timing: 15-15-15-35 | CAS Latency: 15 | Voltage: 1.2V | DIMMs: 2x 8GB

 The G.Skill Ripjaws V is the second generation of DDR4 memory from G.Skill, and it's clear the company listened to the feedback and criticisms from the customers.
 The new series is more affordable, faster, and has a less tacky heatsink.
 We found the 16GB Ripjaws V kit to be the best option for a decent capacity kit that features great performance right out of the box.

-Immediately without any overclocking the Ripjaws V did exceptionally well in our benchmarks, beating several kits in the 2400 MHz range.
-Despite this, you can still achieve an overclock to 2800-3000MHz with a simple bump in voltage.
-You might even reach 3200MHz or higher, though you're likely to hit some stability issues.
+Immediately, without any overclocking, the Ripjaws V did exceptionally well in our benchmarks, beating several kits in the 2,400MHz range.
+Despite this, you can still achieve an overclock to 2,800-3,000MHz with a simple bump in voltage.
+You might even reach 3,200MHz or higher, though you're likely to hit some stability issues.
 With a reasonable price, whether running stock or overclocked, G.Skill Ripjaws V is hard to beat.

-5. Patriot Viper Elite 8GB DDR4-2400MHz
+6. Patriot Viper Elite 8GB DDR4-2400MHz

-Speed: DDR4-2400MHz | Timing: 15-15-15-35 | Cas Latency: 15 | Voltage: 1.2V | Dimms: 2x4GB
+Speed: DDR4-2400MHz | Timing: 15-15-15-35 | CAS Latency: 15 | Voltage: 1.2V | DIMMs: 2x 4GB

 The Patriot Viper Elite 8GB may not be the cheapest DDR4 memory bundle you can find, but in our opinion it holds the best value when you're on a budget.
 This dual-channel kit is priced lower than competitors like the HyperX Fury and Corsair Vengeance LPX while also offering similar levels of performance.
 And unlike cheaper kits, the Viper Elite features decent heatsinks and overclockability.

-Jargon buster - a breakdown of some common RAM terminology
+Jargon buster - RAM terminology

-Dual In Line Memory Module, the physical slot on a motherboard (actually a small circuit board itself) where RAM is inserted.
+DIMMs - Dual In Line Memory Module, the physical slot on a motherboard (actually a small circuit board itself) where RAM is inserted.

-Column Access Strobe Latency, the delay between the memory controller requesting data from the RAM and the data being available; the first number listed in a kit's timings.
+CL/CAS Latency - Column Access Strobe Latency, the delay between the memory controller requesting data from the RAM and the data being available; the first number listed in a kit's timings.

-More compact DIMM slots typically deployed in laptops.
+SO-DIMM - More compact DIMM slots typically deployed in laptops.